* This is the Professional Version. *

 Chronic Kidney Disease

-(Chronic Renal Failure)
+(Chronic Renal Failure; CKD)

 Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and include anorexia, nausea, vomiting, stomatitis, dysgeusia, nocturia, lassitude, fatigue, pruritus, decreased mental acuity, muscle twitches and cramps, water retention, undernutrition, peripheral neuropathies, and seizures.
 Diagnosis is based on laboratory testing of renal function, sometimes followed by renal biopsy.
 Treatment is primarily directed at the underlying condition but includes fluid and electrolyte management, erythropoietin for anemia, and often dialysis or transplantation.